The Development of Peace: An Introduction to the Basic Teachings of the Buddha

 * * * * *

 Generosity Policy.
 We want to make the teachings available to all and will work with you to ensure your participation.
-Log in and click on the Request a Discount link below before registering to receive a coupon code to use at checkout.
-For a further discount or scholarship, write to [email protected].
+See the "Pay what you can afford" option when you register.